 À table!
 You wouldn’t dare serve a meal without bread and are well-aware that nothing shows disdain more than paper napkins on the dining table.
 Here’s a guide to French eating habits every newcomer needs to know.

-How French are your food and dining habits?
+How French are your eating habits?
 Take it from a French native – dining always involves baguettes and Fridays are strictly apéro nights.
 Here are 12 signs to know when you’ve adopted the French way to eat.

 What better way to practice your French eating habits than by bringing restaurant-quality food into the comfort of your own home.
 HelloFresh provides fresh and innovative recipe boxes direct to your front door.
 Choose from a wide range of colorful meals from France and beyond that are perfect for taking your meals to the next level.
 Get more from mealtime with HelloFresh.